 The City Services division is responsible for graffiti removal as well as the implementation and review of associated controls.

-The Health and Building unit will investigate compliance matters relating to alleged unauthorised street art.
+The City's Health and Building Unit will investigate compliance matters relating to alleged unauthorised Public or Street Art.

 Community members may report to the City any items considered to be graffiti.